Wiley’s Well Roadway

 Lightweight Backpack

-I prefer a light backpack with a whole bunch of water in it.
-I hiked about a 1-square mile area out here.
+I prefer a light backpack with a whole bunch of water and food in it.
+You won’t need to really dig here.

 Water Bladder